 A table saw features a circular blade mounted underneath the surface of a table, and a small part of the blade protrudes above it.
 This part is used to saw through wood.
 You have to guide the piece of wood you want to cut towards the blade.

 Markings and measurements on the table allow you to cut the wood at different angles with greater precision.
 An arbor is used to hold the saw in place, and it also enables you to modify the cutting angles or depths.

 A table saw brings about great benefits in the woodworking industry, and it’s an essential tool to have.
 Plus, it also takes the load off your hands, as you don’t have to hold the saw for a long time.
 You can also find portable table saws that can be transported from one location to another but having one in your workshop or garage is quite handy.

-Table saws are quite different from other types of saws, but they’re quite similar in design to other circular saws, such as the scroll and miter saws.
+Table saws are similar in design to other circular saws, such as scroll and miter saws.
 A miter saw is also connected to a table or a frame and is used for more precise cutting work.

-A miter saw is more portable than a table saw, and its function allows you to make accurate crosscuts by guiding the blade down towards the piece of wood you want to cut.
-On the other hand, a scroll saw is similar to a band saw but has a longer and narrower blade.
-It’s more suitable for detailing and pattern work.
+A miter saw (aka chop saw) is more portable than a table saw, and it allows you to make accurate cuts by lowering the blade down to piece of wood you want to cut.

 Scroll saws are available in electric and pedal-powered variants, which is another major difference between them and a table saw.

 Although a table saw is highly useful for your workshop, the chances are that you might not have sufficient space to accommodate it.
 However, this doesn’t mean you have to do without it.
 If you have space constraints, you can opt for a mini table saw, a smaller version of the table saw but does the job well.